avnishaks/dsa_daily/src/main/java/Design_Pattern/DP_1_Introduction_Singleton/Readme.md

 # Synchronization

-# Thread Safe- Double Check Solution
+# Thread Safe-Double Check Solution

 After all , summming up all the apporach :-